On Bezdek's conjecture for high-dimensional convex bodies with an aligned center of symmetry: Definitions and basic concepts

 which means that the family $\mathcal O$ must be considerably large.
-Hence, if a convex body $K$ is invariant under the action of a group $G\leq\GA(\mathbb R^n)$, many of its sections by affine subspaces are again invariant under the action of a group affinely conjugated to a fixed subgroup $A\leq\O(k,\mathbb R)$.\\
+Hence, if a~convex body $K$ is invariant under the action of a~group $G\leq\GA(\mathbb R^n)$, many of its sections by affine subspaces of dimension $k$ are themself invariant under the action of a~group affinely conjugate to a~fixed subgroup $A\leq\O(k,\mathbb R)$.\\

-One notable example is a convex body $K\subset\mathbb R^n$, $n\geq 2$, invariant under the action of a group isomorphic to $\O(n-k,\mathbb R)$, generated by reflections through affine hyperplanes containing a fixed $k$-dimensional affine subspace $V^\perp+a\in\Graff_k(\mathbb R^n)$, $0\leq k<n$.
-Then the intersection $K\cap(H+b)$ of $K$ with any affine subspace $H+b$ is invariant under the action of a group generated by reflections through affine hyperplanes containing $(V\cap H)^\perp+b$, isomorphic to $\O(\dim(V\cap H),\mathbb R)$.
+One notable example is a~convex body $K\subset\mathbb R^n$, $n\geq 2$, invariant under the action of a~group isomorphic to $\O(n-k,\mathbb R)$, generated by reflections through affine hyperplanes containing a~fixed $k$-dimensional affine subspace $V^\perp+a\in\Graff_k(\mathbb R^n)$, $0\leq k<n$.
+Then the intersection $K\cap(H+b)$ of $K$ with any affine subspace $H+b$ is invariant under the action of a~group generated by reflections through affine hyperplanes containing $(V\cap H)^\perp+b$, isomorphic to $\O(\dim(V\cap H),\mathbb R)$.
 In general, $K\cap(H+b)$ does not possess any other symmetries.\\

-Another example is a convex body $K\subset\mathbb R^n$, $n\geq 2$, invariant under the action of a group isomorphic to $\O(1,\mathbb R)$, generated by the reflection through a fixed $k$-dimensional affine subspace $V^\perp+a\in\Graff_k(\mathbb R^n)$, $0\leq k<n$.
-Then every affine subspace $H_1+b$ contains a (possibly trivial) affine subspace $H_2+b\colonequals(V^\perp\cap H_1)\oplus(V\cap H_1)+b$ such that the intersection $K\cap(H_2+b)$ is invariant under the action of a group generated by the reflection through $(V^\perp\cap H_2)+b$ (again, isomorphic to $\O(1,\mathbb R)$).
+Another example is a~convex body $K\subset\mathbb R^n$, $n\geq 2$, invariant under the action of a~group isomorphic to $\O(1,\mathbb R)$, generated by the reflection through a~fixed $k$-dimensional affine subspace $V^\perp+a\in\Graff_k(\mathbb R^n)$, $0\leq k<n$.
+Then every affine subspace $H_1+b$ contains a~(possibly trivial) affine subspace $H_2+b\colonequals(V^\perp\cap H_1)\oplus(V\cap H_1)+b$ such that the intersection $K\cap(H_2+b)$ is invariant under the action of a~group generated by the reflection through $(V^\perp\cap H_2)+b$ (again, isomorphic to $\O(1,\mathbb R)$).
 In general, $K\cap(H_i+b)$, $i=1,2$, does not possess any other symmetries.\\

 It is interesting to question whether we may reverse these implications.
-In other words, can we deduce the symmetry group of a convex body $K\subset\mathbb R^n$, $n\geq 2$, knowing that a considerably large family of its sections by $k$-dimensional affine subspaces is invariant under the action of a group affinely conjugated to a fixed subgroup $A\leq\O(k,\mathbb R)$?
+In other words, can we deduce the symmetry group of a~convex body $K\subset\mathbb R^n$, $n\geq 2$, knowing that a~considerably large family of its sections by $k$-dimensional affine subspaces is invariant under the action of a~group affinely conjugate to a~fixed subgroup $A\leq\O(k,\mathbb R)$?
 The most general problem of this type may be formulated as follows: